StAwN74/ckSurf-1.18kd-Release/README.md

   No memory leak, no need to fully unload plugin on regular maps.
   Find me / Discuss here: https://forums.alliedmods.net/member.php?u=107052.
 More info in the included Readme.
   Taking no credit except the fixing part of a good ol' car, see below:
-  - Replay related crashs fixed
+  - Replays related crashs fixed
   - Player & admin commands related issues fixed
   - Weapons and bots management reviewed to avoid errors & map crashs
   - Hooks/events updated, plugin now supports any kind of map